-- Problem: You get bogged down in powder and have to work too hard to make turns.
+- Most common powder skiing problem: You get bogged down and have to work too hard to make turns.

-- When skiing powder, you’re no longer just making turns left and right on top of the snow but making turns in powder.
-Every movement in powder will be easier when skis are closer to the surface of the snow, so try these tactics to maximize flotation.
+- Solution: Learn how to maximize flotation.
+When skiing powder, you’re no longer just making turns left and right on top of the snow but making turns in powder.
+Every movement in powder will be easier when skis are closer to the surface of the snow, so try the tactics below to maximize flotation.

 1. Adjust Your Turn Shape